 ENGL 349.
-Special Topics in American Poetry
+American Poetry

 Advanced study of the writing of from four to six American poets who are significant figures themselves and also represent the literary periods in which they wrote.
 Past topics have included Major American Poets of the 20th Century.
 May be repeated for credit with different topics.
-Offered annually.
+Prerequisite: ENGL 104.
 (3 sem. hrs.)

 ENGL 362.
-Development of the British Novel
+The British Novel